Fastly Inc. (FSLY) Shares Plummet Below 1-Year High

 DA Davidson gave a rating of “Buy” to FSLY, setting the target price at $17 in the report published on February 16th of the current year.

-Volatility was left at 5.29%, however, over the last 30 days, the volatility rate increased by 5.50%, as shares sank -0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +56.32% upper at present.
+Volatility was left at 5.51%, however, over the last 30 days, the volatility rate increased by 4.95%, as shares sank -17.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.28% lower at present.

-During the last 5 trading sessions, FSLY rose by +1.46%, which changed the moving average for the period of 200-days by +13.84% in comparison to the 20-day moving average, which settled at $16.39.
-In addition, Fastly Inc. saw 94.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FSLY fell by -7.71%, which changed the moving average for the period of 200-days by +30.35% in comparison to the 20-day moving average, which settled at $15.91.
+In addition, Fastly Inc. saw 79.85% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FSLY starting from Shirk Brett, who sale 4,351 shares at the price of $16.52 back on Apr 20.
-After this action, Shirk Brett now owns 320,833 shares of Fastly Inc., valued at $71,879 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FSLY starting from Bergman Artur, who sale 11,163 shares at the price of $15.95 back on Apr 24.
+After this action, Bergman Artur now owns 6,530,360 shares of Fastly Inc., valued at $178,050 using the latest closing price.

-KISLING RONALD W, the Chief Financial Officer of Fastly Inc., sale 5,083 shares at $16.12 during a trade that took place back on Apr 18, which means that KISLING RONALD W is holding 543,337 shares at $81,938 based on the most recent closing price.
+Shirk Brett, the Executive Vice President, CRO of Fastly Inc., sale 4,351 shares at $16.52 during a trade that took place back on Apr 20, which means that Shirk Brett is holding 320,833 shares at $71,879 based on the most recent closing price.

 Stock Fundamentals for FSLY